7thboulder/GravitySimulation3d/README.md

 WARNING: IF YOU USE THE VISUAL SIMULATION, IT TAKES A LOT OF CPU POWER AND BE CAREFUL WITH NOT USING TO MANY CPU THREADS TO RENDER IT - the CPU threads can be changed at the top of the PlanarBlackHoleVisual.py code.

+The GPU version of the PlanarBlackHoleVisual file runs much faster and is much less resource intensive but as of now it does not work.

 For people who just want to see what each file does and run them:
 - main.py is a simulation of the solar system, if you read that code its pretty easy to understand how to add more object into the solar system or create whole new systems.
-Currently the solar system is slightly inaccurate as I have every planet orbiting using data relative to the sun instead of the sun's barycenter so you would be unable to see how the sun and jupiter orbit eachother, this will be fixed soon.
 - binaryStarSystem.py is a simulation of a planar stable binary star system, I haven't played around with it much but go ahead and see what cool stuff can be done with it.
 - SchwarzschildBlackHoleMain.py is a visual for how spacetime curves around a black hole with light rays to show why light curves around a black hole.
 - PlanarBlackHoleVisual is a visual simulation of a black hole, this is what I'm currently working on.
 Feel free to play with some of the values at the top, but do be warned that the visuals take a while to render and be careful with how many CPU threads your using to do the simulation because without a decent CPU, the current 12 threads I have it set up at will probably crash whatever your using to run it.